 It’s worth noting that methylation speed depends partly on genetics.
 The enzyme COMT (catechol-O-methyltransferase) is one of the main players here and may run fast, slow, or average depending on your DNA.
 This means supplementing with methyl donors (like high-dose methyl folate or B12) isn’t always a one-size-fits-all solution and can make some people feel worse.
 Similarly, popular supplements like quercetin may also not be helpful with a slow COMT.

-Supporting Healthy Oestrogen Detox
+How To Support Healthy Oestrogen Detox

 • Eating at least two servings of brassica vegetables daily (broccoli, kale, cauliflower, Brussels sprouts).
+Try our cauliflower miso soup, which includes both brassica veg and helpful beneficial bacteria

 • Using supplements like DIM or I3C only under professional guidance, as they can lower oestrogen levels.
-This can be unhelpful in a perimenopausal or menopausal woman
+This can be unhelpful in a perimenopausal or menopausal woman or if you are trying to conceive

 • Supporting methylation with other nutrients like magnesium, choline, and creatine can be a game changers but again should be personalised to your needs.